pbek/QOwnNotes/webpage/src/installation/windows.md

 ## Scoop

+There is a [community maintained package of QOwnNotes](https://github.com/ScoopInstaller/Extras/blob/master/bucket/qownnotes.json) at
-You can also use Scoop to install QOwnNotes (located in the Extras bucket).
-In case of using Scoop, QOwnNotes will work in portable mode.
+[Scoop](https://scoop.sh/).
+You can use it to install QOwnNotes (located in the Extras bucket) in portable mode.

 ```shell
 scoop bucket add extras